Anna Gifty Opoku-Agyeman

-Anna Gifty Opoku-Agyeman (born 1996) is a Ghanaian-born American activist and writer.
-She is a co-founder and former CEO of the Sadie Collective, as well as a co-founder and co-organizer of Black Birders Week.
+Anna Gifty Opoku-Agyeman (born 1996) is a Ghanaian-born American researcher, activist, and writer.
+She is a co-founder and former CEO of the Sadie Collective, as well as a co-founder and former co-organizer of Black Birders Week.
+Opoku-Agyeman is the editor of The Black Agenda: Bold Solutions for a Broken System and author of The Double Tax: How Women of Color are Overcharged and Underpaid.

 Early life and education

 Opoku-Agyeman was born in Kumasi, Ghana, and moved to the United States as a child.

 Opoku-Agyeman graduated from St. John's Parish Day School in Ellicott City, Maryland in 2007, and from Glenelg Country School, also in Ellicott City, in 2014.
 In 2019, she earned a B.A. in mathematics with a minor in economics from the University of Maryland, Baltimore County (UMBC).
 As an undergraduate, Opoku-Agyeman was a Meyerhoff Scholar and NIH MARC U*STAR Scholar, and was enrolled in the UMBC Honors College.